manshibhatt/imHappyOrSad/README.md

 # imHappyOrSad
-It describes are u happy or sad
+The ml project utilizes cnn to classify images into happy or sad .